Prince William Hikes for Charity

 At the end, William praised the folks of Mountain Rescue.

 “These men and women are unsung heroes.
-They are up and down these mountains rescuing people with broken legs every day.”Filed under British Royals
+They are up and down these mountains rescuing people with broken legs every day.”Filed under The United Kingdom

 Tagged Sport, The Duke of Cambridge.